 Artificial intelligence is revolutionizing how people with dyslexia interact with technology.
 These advanced tools offer smart assistance that adapts to individual needs.

-Modern AI does more than basic spell-checking—it understands the patterns behind dyslexic typing errors:
+Modern AI in 2026 does far more than basic spell-checking—it understands the neurological patterns behind dyslexic typing errors:

+The advances in 2025-2026 have been remarkable.
+We're now seeing AI models that can distinguish between a simple typo and a dyslexic transposition, providing the right kind of help for each situation.
 As a specialist who's watched this technology evolve, I'm amazed at how far we've come.
 Just five years ago, most spell-checkers were more frustrating than helpful for dyslexic users because they couldn't recognize the patterns behind dyslexic spelling errors.
+Now, AI can predict what you meant to type with astonishing accuracy, even when the spelling is significantly different.

 CleverType's AI keyboard offers specialized tools for dyslexic users: